bPlugins/audio-player-block/readme.txt

 = Feedback =
-- Liked this plugin?
-Hate it?
-Want a new feature?
-[Send me some feedback](mailto:support@bplugins.com 'Send feedback')
+- Did you like this plugin?
+Dislike it?
+Have a feature request?
+[Please share your feedback with us](mailto:support@bplugins.com 'Send feedback')

 = ⭐ Check out the Parent Plugin of this plugin- =